tiendat3699/Easy-Text-Effects-for-Unity/Documentation/Documentation.md

 > If you are new to this package, I highly recommend you to import the samples in the "**Samples**" tab in the [details panel](https://docs.unity3d.com/6000.0/Documentation/Manual/upm-ui-details.html) of this package in the package manager.
 There is a demo scene and some ready-to-use effects.

+### Dependencies

+This package only works with **TextMeshPro**.

+**MyBox** is used for some inspector utilities.
+It should automatically be installed when you install this package.
+If not, you can install it from [github url](https://github.com/Deadcows/MyBox.git).

 ## Getting Started

 Animate your text with 3 simple steps: